 The best horse breeds for show jumping competitions inevitably have certain common characteristics that separate them from other equestrian events such as racing.
 Because show jumping involves leaping over a series of fences as quickly and as cleanly as possible, the perfect show jumper must be able to jump high, be able to make quick turns, and have the ability to sprint between obstacles.
 Certain breeds of horses seem to be able to perform these functions better than others.

-This article aims to recommend the best breeds of horses that have a natural build and conformation for jumping events and help you to choose the right ones for different levels of competition.
+This article aims to recommend the best hunter-jumper breeds that have a natural build and conformation for jumping events and help you to choose the right ones for different levels of competition.

 Show jumping horses need to be quicker on the trot than their hunter horse cousins because this sport involves clearing a series of fences in one complete performance, called around.
 Being able to jump cleanly and quickly and make sharp turns without losing form, is the key to winning show jumping competitions.
 While the horses mentioned above will also do well in show jumping, look for a horse that is light, yet strong, and nimble.